 In an adjacent A-frame is Amundsen's Gjøa, the first ship to sail through the Northwest Passage.
 Together, the exhibit spins a fascinating tale of adventure, scientific exploration, and human determination…all at subzero temperatures.

-Also in Bygdøy, the Norwegian Maritime Museum takes a wide-ranging look at Norway's maritime heritage through exhibits, art, and a panoramic film soaring over Norway's long and varied coastline.
+Also in Bygdøy, the Norwegian Maritime Museum takes a wide-ranging look at Norway's maritime heritage through exhibits that include artwork and film.
 If you like the sea, this museum is a saltlick.

 Stockholm's Vasa Museum is my favorite maritime museum anywhere, with the chemically petrified, ultimate warship housed in a state-of-the-art museum.

 This impressive ship sank just minutes into her maiden voyage: It was 1628, and the Swedish king was eager to expand the reach of his domain with a formidable new ship.
 Unfortunately, his demands to build the ship 172 feet tall, but narrow and laden with an extra row of cannon, made it extremely unstable.
 As it sailed out, all the sailors went to one side on this top-heavy boat, waved at their loved ones…and about 1,000 yards from its dock the most expensive ship in Europe tipped over and sank to the bottom of Stockholm's harbor, where it sat in the mud for over 300 years.
 In 1961, with the help of steel cables and huge inflatable pontoons, the Vasa rose again from the deep.

 Detailed models show life on board and evoke the instant when the hopes and aspirations of this mighty ship and her crew were dashed.
 Artifacts on display humanize naval live in the 17th century.
 This awe-inspiring ship is a time capsule from an era when Sweden was a European power and was gearing up to expand its empire.